DS4PS/cpp-529-fall-2020/schedule.md

 # Week 7 - Final Project

+## Dashboard Instructions

+*To download the template right-click on the file and select "save" and make sure you save it using a .rmd extension only (it will try to add an extra .txt extension at the end sometimes when saving).*

+<a class="uk-button uk-button-default" href="https://raw.githubusercontent.com/DS4PS/cpp-529-fall-2020/main/LABS/nhood-change-dashboard-template.rmd">DASHBOARD TEMPLATE</a>

 For the final project, you will extend the work you've done over the course of the semester by creating a dynamic dashboard that will be used to detect neighborhood change at the census tract level for your chosen metroplitan statistical area (MSA).

 To this end, you will combine components of Lab 4 that focuses on neighborhood clusters and Labs 5-6 which describe or explain neighborhood change.